GoBootcamp/book/chapters/types.md

 ### Exercise

-Looking at the `User` / `Player` example, you might have noticed that we composed `Player` using `User` but it would be better to compose it with a pointer to a `User` struct.
+Looking at the `User` / `Player` example, you might have noticed that we composed `Player` using `User` but it might be better to compose it with a pointer to a `User` struct.
+The reason why a pointer might be better is because in Go, parameters are passed by value and not reference.
+If you have a small struct that is inexpensive to copy, that is fine, but more than likely, in real life, our `User` struct will be bigger and should not be copied.
+Instead we would want to pass by reference (using a pointer).

 Modify the code to use a pointer but still be able to initialize without using the dot notation.

 **Question:** We defined the `Greetings` method on a pointer to a `User`